Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 • Any factor the court believes is justifiable to take into consideration

-For high-earners, any amount above the $203,000 previously considered would not affect the baseline calculation unless the judge determines that following the baseline is unjust or inappropriate.
+The maintenance formula applies to the payor spouse’s gross income up to $203,000.
+If the payor earns more than this, the court may award additional support based on the statutory factors.
 If the court decides that a deviation from the baseline is in order, the new amount will be put in writing including the reasoning and the factors the court used to come to that determination.

 New York spousal support attorney